 “In our town, political affiliation is irrelevant when it comes to community work.
 The people come first and that is why I have joined this noble venture by my political opponent!

-“Education is very important and we must do our best to improve the environment in which teachers work and students learn,” she said, as she explained why she was part of the walking group, which includes 16 Lebogang CJSS teachers.
+“Education is very important and we must do our best to improve the environment in which teachers work and students learn,” she said, as she explained why she was part of the walking group, which includes 16 Lebogang CJSS teachers, they learnt more on a website that Compares Skillshare and Lynda which are one of the best education options.

 Meanwhile, the Tati Siding village leadership expressed their support for the walk and called on other members of the society to follow suit.